jbowdre/virtuallypotato/content/posts/removing-recreating-vcls-vms/index.md

 [^off-and-on]: ![](off-and-on.gif)

 ### Find the cluster's domain ID
 It starts with determining the affected cluster's domain ID, which is very easy to do once you know where to look.
+Simply browse to the cluster object in your vSphere inventory, and look at the URL: